 Chemical Fertilizers Adding to Greenhouse Gases, Scientists Find

-Here is yet another reason to consider eating more organic foods: Fertilizers used to grow conventional foods are contributing to global warming.
+Here is yet another reason to consider eating more organic foods: Chemical fertilizers used to grow conventional foods are contributing to global warming.

-Recent research published in the Proceedings of the National Academy of Sciences has determined that the use of chemical fertilizers is a significant source of greenhouse gases.
+Research published in the Proceedings of the National Academy of Sciences has found that the use of chemical fertilizers is a significant source of greenhouse gases.

 Just how significant?
 And why?